Why You Should Care that Microsoft Windows 7 Support has Ended

 One final way to secure your computer and stay on the cutting edge of technology without upgrading to Windows 10 is to change operating systems altogether.

 One suggestion is to install an open-source software called Linux on your machines.
 It’s totally free and updated regularly by volunteer developers.
 However, you’ll need to make sure you get the version that will meet your needs—and there is a wide range of distributions to choose from.

 Making the right choice can take the expertise of an IT professional.

 Finally, you can change computer systems entirely and make the move from PC to Mac.
 Of course, this is the most expensive option and would require a large capital investment for most businesses, as you would have to purchase entirely new hardware across the board.

-Kelley Imaging has been providing IT expertise in the Portland, Oregon area, for decades, so we understand how to keep your business running smoothly through all kinds of changes, including those posed by the latest Windows update.
+Kelley Connect has been providing IT expertise for decades, so we understand how to keep your business running smoothly through all kinds of changes, including those posed by the latest Windows update.

 Our experts can guide you through the available options and keep your system secure and updated while minimizing breaks in service.

-If you’re ready to see how our experts can help keep your IT on the cutting edge, get in touch with one of our Kelley Imaging consultants today.
+If you’re ready to see how our experts can help keep your IT on the cutting edge, get in touch with one of our Kelley Connect consultants today.